-- 2. Assembly Bill 1520 was introduced which contained language that could have required a property tax surcharge.
-Such language was removed and AB 1520 has been approved and chaptered. - 3.
-Assembly Concurrent Resolution 247 was introduced on May 31, 2018, to reaffirm the Assembly's support for Proposition 13.
-The committee refused adoption on July 2, 2018. - 4.
-Senate Resolution 113 was introduced on June 13, 2018, to reaffirm the Senate's support for Proposition 13.
-Senate Resolution 113 failed passage in committee on August 15, 2018. - Q. 2015-2016 Legislative Session - 1.
+- 2. On June 5, 2017, the Supreme Court held that the taxpayer must seek an assessment reduction through the administrative assessment appeal process or obtain a stipulation that such proceedings are unnecessary, prior to filing a refund suit in court.
+The Court gave its ruling prospective effect only, because the plaintiff could reasonably have relied on the Court's decision in Parr-Richmond v.
+Boyd (1954) in opting not to pursue an administrative appeal. - J. 2017-2018 Legislative Session - 1.
+Assembly Bill 1520 was introduced which contained language that could have required a property tax surcharge.
+Such language was removed. - K. 2015-2016 Legislative Session - 1.
 Senate Bill 259 and Assembly Bill 1040 have been introduced regarding the definition of "change of ownership" for property tax purposes.
 The bills are similar to AB 2372, which was introduced but failed to advance in the previous session to change the result reached in Ocean Avenue. - 2.
 An effort to put a split roll initiative on the ballot in November 2016 was dropped.
 A placeholder bill was introduced to enact split roll legislation.